 The Misconduct Resilient Organisation

-The internet and a hyper connected society accelerate reputational risk and requires organisations to respond adequately and rapidly to such events.
+The internet and a hyper connected society accelerate reputational risk which requires organisations to respond adequately and rapidly.
 How can your organisation survive and thrive in this new era?

 Society is disruptive.
-Not only during elections, the bankruptcy of large multinationals and the rise of start-ups, it also holds true for incidents related to Financial Crime including fraud, corruption or anti-money laundering.
+Not only during elections, the bankruptcy of large multinationals and the rise of start-ups, it also holds true for incidents related to Financial Crime including fraud, corruption or Anti-Money Laundering.
 When the Panama Papers hit the news, most organisations had difficulty identifying if and to what extent they were affected by the revelations.
-Exactly the same is true if your organisation is one of the organisations allegedly involved in -for example- Dieselgate.
-The internet and a hyper connected society accelerate reputational risk and requires organisations to respond adequately and rapidly to such events.
+Exactly the same is true if your organisation is one of the organisations allegedly involved in -for example- the Dieselgate scandal.
+The internet and a hyper connected society accelerate reputational risk which requires organisations to respond adequately and rapidly.
 How can your organisation survive and thrive in this new era?